sum01/aur-packages/vcash/README.md

 # [On the AUR](https://aur.archlinux.org/packages/vcash/)
-As stated in my main README, I will no longer maintain the PKGBUILD here.
+As stated in my main README, I will not maintain the PKGBUILD here.

 ## To-do list
 - [ ] Rework PKGBUILD when [this issue](https://github.com/openvcash/vcash/pull/4) is commited (fix/remove sources to deps, add actual dependencies instead).